BVE-Reborn/rend3/examples/README.md

 # rend3 Examples

-The examples are separate crates, so to run an example run `cargo run --bin <name>`.
+The examples are separate crates, so to run an example run `cargo run <name>`.

 If you want to demo running rend3, [`scene-viewer`](scene-viewer) is what you should use.
 It is a full fledged gltf viewer.